 We will respond to your subject access request within one month of receiving it.
 Normally, we aim to provide a complete response, including a copy of your personal data within that time.
 In some cases, however, particularly if your request is more complex, more time may be required up to a maximum of three months from the date we receive your request.
 You will be kept fully informed of Our progress.

-Our Site uses analytics services provided by Google Analytics.
+Our Site uses analytics services provided by Google Analytics, Wix, LinkedIn and Visitor Analytics.
 Website analytics refers to a set of tools used to collect and analyse anonymous usage information, enabling us to better understand how Our Site is used.
 This, in turn, enables us to improve Our Site.

 The analytics service(s) used by Our Site use(s) Cookies to gather the required information.
 You do not have to allow us to use these Cookies, however whilst Our use of them does not pose any risk to your privacy or your safe use of Our Site, it does enable us to continually improve Our Site, making it a better and more useful experience for you.